 If you're cooking your chicken:

-- Season your chicken breasts on all sides with the adobo seasoning, paprika, and black pepper.
+- Season your chicken on all sides with the adobo seasoning, paprika, and black pepper.

-- In a cast iron, melt the unsalted butter.
+- In that same skillet, melt the unsalted butter.

 - Sauté the carrots, onions, and celery in the butter on medium heat until softened, about 3 minutes.